arcane-finance-defi/aleo-rfq-amm-contracts/README.md

 #### Comments

-A key in `maker_balance` is a sum of hashes of maker's address and an id of a token reserved.
+A key in `maker_balance` is a sum of hashes of the maker's address and an id of a token reserved.
 This allows a maker to create several pseudo-anonymous reserve buckets using different addresses.

 ### executed_quotes